 America is my home.
 I chose to live in a place I love.
-This country has offered a host of incredible opportunities, an excellent education, a challenging career, a fantastic husband, and so many beautiful friends that I am always strapped for time!
+This country has offered incredible opportunities, an excellent education, a challenging career, a fantastic husband, and so many beautiful friends that I am always strapped for time!

 No country is perfect.
 I’ve lived and worked in a few, so I get to say this knowing what I am talking about vs. what I think or perceive.
 If you separate the apparent issues like politics, religion, violence, and race and focus on this country’s positives, it is still number one for me.
 And, no matter what you might think about Americans, they are the kindest, friendliest, most loving, generous, and hospitable humans on the planet.
 Another fact I can attest to!

-America is the most beautiful and diverse country on the planet, hence the need to visit America’s Fifty States to appreciate her beauty fully.
+America is the most beautiful and diverse country on the planet, hence the need to visit America’s Fifty States to appreciate its beauty fully.